Yasirwan/client-belajarin-tesis/README.md

-# Multimedia Interaktif Studee
+# Multimedia Interaktif BelajarIn

-Studee is a full-featured, multipurpose, built with react js, HTML5, and CSS (MERN stack).
+BelajarIn is a full-featured, multipurpose, built with react js, HTML5, and CSS (MERN stack).
 It has a huge collection of reusable UI components and is integrated with the latest CSS libraries.

 # Installation